mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.2/index.md

 - Support secure computing mode (seccomp) profiles. <!--(DCOS-28442, DCOS-49134)-->

     Secure computing mode (`seccomp`) is a feature provided by the Linux kernel.
 You can use secure computing mode to restrict the actions allowed within an app or pod container.
-You can enable secure computing mode using a default profile for Universal Runtime Containers (URC) if the operating system you are using supports it.
+You can enable secure computing mode using a default profile for Universal Container Runtime (UCR) if the operating system you are using supports it.

     With DC/OS, you can use a `seccomp` profile to deny access to specific system calls by default.
 The profile defines a default action and the rules for overriding that default action for specific system calls.